 In general, she said, yes, journaling does seem to help her get things off her chest but she doesn’t always feel better afterward.
 And, in fact, sometimes if she’s already in a negative place, she can spiral even worse while journaling and go to an even darker place.

-She told me that usually with time and perspective, she can see that just the act of writing and getting out of her head is therapeutic but suggested that for people like her, prompts to help her not spiral into the negative abyss would be super helpful.
+She told me that usually with time and perspective, she can see that just the act of writing and getting out of her head is therapeutic but, suggested that for people like her, prompts to help her not spiral into the negative abyss would be super helpful.

-In order to make sure you get the most out of your 5 minute journal, I’ve broken up each writing prompt based on how you’re feeling so you can let your emotions guide the best prompt for you that day to increase your happiness meter.
+And so, in order to make sure you get the most out of your 5 minute journal, I’ve broken up each writing prompt based on how you’re feeling so you can let your emotions guide the best prompt for you that day to increase your happiness meter.

 1. When you’re burnt out, talk to your inner hero (a.k.a the “real” you).